Limit available spots for registrations

 How limited spots are displayed to the public

-On the event portal site, your audience will see how many spots are left on all events with a set maximum limit if you enabled this option in step 4 above.
-Otherwise, they will not see anything different until the event has a small percentage of spots left based on what the maximum limit is set to, in which case they will see the "Hurry" message in that spot.
+Otherwise, they will not see anything different until the event has a small percentage of spots left based on the maximum limit set, in which case people will see the "Hurry, limited spots left" message in that spot.

 On the event page, the same thing will apply, as explained above for the portal site, located above the "Register" button at the top of the page.